Funding Report

 In the February 2025 announcement, the European Innovation Council stated that 71 companies were selected out of 1,211 submitted proposals.
 That is a success rate of about 5.9%.

 Put differently, roughly 94 out of every 100 applicants did not get through.
-Even reaching the interview stage offered little comfort.
+Even reaching the interview stage offered limited comfort.
 Out of 431 companies invited to jury interviews, only 71 were selected in the end.
 That means only around 16.5% of interview-stage applicants won funding.

 Outside Europe, the Picture Is Not Kinder